Towards One-for-All Anomaly Detection for Tabular Data: Experiments

 \textbf{Baselines.} We compare \ourmethod with 9 representative TAD methods, including \textit{classic methods}, i.e., Isolation Forest (IForest)~\cite{liu2008isolation}, Local Outlier Factor (LOF)~\cite{breunig2000lof}, and $k$NN-based detection (KNN)~\cite{angiulli2002fast}, as well as \textit{deep learning-based approaches}, i.e., AutoEncoder (AE)~\cite{chen2018autoencoder}, DeepSVDD (DSVDD)~\cite{liznerskiexplainable}, LUNAR~\cite{goodge2022lunar}, MCM~\cite{yin2024mcm}, DRL~\cite{ye2025drl}, and DisentAD~\cite{ye2025disentangling}.

 \textbf{Evaluation Metrics and Implementation.} We employ AUROC and AUPRC as primary metrics.
 We also report F1 score under a consistent thresholding protocol.
 To summarize performance across datasets with different scales, we report the average rank across target datasets.
-We train \ourmethod once on the source datasets and evaluate it on all target datasets without fine-tuning.
+We train \ourmethod once on the source datasets for $15$ epochs using the Adam optimizer with a learning rate of $5 \times 10^{-4}$ and weight decay of $2 \times 10^{-5}$, without any learning rate schedulers.
+During training and inference, we extract $K=80$ nearest neighbors for each view.
+In the MoE network, the embedding dimension is set to 128, and each expert is parameterized by a 2-layer MLP with a hidden dimension of 64.
+Importantly, we keep these hyperparameters fixed across all datasets to avoid per-dataset tuning.
 During inference, we exclusively use the training split of each target dataset as domain context for neighborhood retrieval and distance normalization.
-We keep hyperparameters fixed across all datasets to avoid per-dataset tuning.
 For all baselines, we evaluate them under the OFO paradigm, i.e., training a separate model for each target dataset.
 Additional details on baseline evaluation under the OFA protocol are provided in Appendix~\ref{app:ofa_protocol}.